Software-Bridge/arts-and-crafts-and-cooking/recipes/tortilla-soup.md

 **Cooking**

-- Boil the soup base ingredients until everything is soft
+- Boil all the soup base ingredients together until everything is soft
 - Blend with immersion blender until the base is smooth and consistent
+- If base isn't desired consistency, either add water to thin, or another tortilla to thicken
 - Cook the vegetables in the soup until tender
 - Turn off the heat, add in chicken, and let rest for 10+ minutes